kristinemlarson/gnssrefl/tests/use_cases/use_mat2.md

 <img src=try1_mat2.png>

+*How did I know to use a RH region of 8 to 35 meters?* I did not know initially.
+I tried a limit of 20 meters, analyzed multiple years of data nad relazed during the drought the lake was at a really low level.
+I re-analyzed the data using a larger limit.
+Once you have translated the files, it really doesn't take much cpu time to re-analyze the data.

-I know from the google map image that the lake is to the south.
-And there are retreievals there, but they are being set to bad because the amplitude of the reflection is so small.
+*What does this image tell us?* I know from google maps that the lake is to the south.
+And there are retrievals there, but they are being set to bad because the amplitude of the reflection is so small.
 You can override that:

 <code>quickLook mat2 2022 175 -e1 4 -e2 8 -h1 7 -h2 35 -ampl 0</code>